 For the past several years, I have spent a lot of time focusing on Christmas cookie recipes this time of year.
 And, in the interest of full disclosure, I actually had a Christmas cookie planned for todays post.
 But after several trips to the grocery store, a couple of failed attempts, and a very messy kitchen, I decided to put away my whisk and try something new.

-The pesto can be spooned or piped into the prepared mushrooms, topped with pine nuts and thrown in the oven.
-Ten minutes later…
+Spooned or pipe the arugula pesto into the prepared mushrooms, topped with pine nuts and bake.

 You get is a roasted, tender, meaty mushroom filled with a sweet and spicy pesto; the perfect Christmastime appetizer.

 - Once these stuffed mushrooms are assembled, they should be served immediately.

 - Leftover pesto can be stored in an airtight container in the refrigerator for up to 5 days.

 - Wanna make these in advance?
 You can prep the pesto several days before.
 The mushrooms can be prepped earlier in the day.
 When you are ready to serve, assemble and bake.